pboin/cancer_notebook/resources.md

 ### My Must-Reads

 - **[Notes from the Valley: A Spiritual Travelogue through Cancer](https://www.amazon.com/Notes-Valley-Spiritual-Travelogue-through/dp/0802412548/)**, Andy McQuitty ( 4.7 / 60 )
-  - Fundamentally important book about Christian understanding of mortality, suffering, and the Lords' will.
+  - Fundamentally important book about Christian understanding of mortality, suffering, and the Lord's will.

 - **[Beating Cancer With Nutrition:  Using Nutrition and Other Modalities to Improve Quality and Quantity of Life for Medically Treated Cancer Patients](https://www.amazon.com/dp/1735234702/)**, by Patrick Quillin ( 4.6 / 144 )
   - Good references in end notes.
 Tons of additional reading.